Get the latest, first

 Kubernetes: sensitive workloads and attack surface

-Kubernetes provides some powerful features for managing and securing sensitive workloads, such as role-based access control (RBAC), network policies, and container security contexts.
+Kubernetes provides some powerful features for managing and securing sensitive workloads, such as Kubernetes role-based access control (RBAC), network policies, and container security contexts.
 However, it is still essential for companies to harden and secure their Kubernetes environment itself.
 This involves implementing best practices for securing the Kubernetes control plane, including limiting access to the Kubernetes API server, using secure network communication protocols, and monitoring Kubernetes clusters for breaches.

 One crucial consideration is the attack surface.
 As a complex distributed system, Kubernetes presents numerous potential attack vectors that must be addressed to comply with ISO 27001.
 These may be misconfigured Kubernetes resources, insecure container images, or vulnerabilities in the underlying infrastructure.